Robert Langs: Fourth phase

-The Adaptive Paradigm of Psychotherapy
+The adaptive paradigm of psychotherapy

 If Langs' third and fourth phases together can be said to constitute his later position, "the adaptive paradigm of psychotherapy", it is safe to say that these developments were not greeted with the same enthusiasm as the work of Langs' second phase was.
 Langs' new emphasis on the biological and evolutionary basis of psychoanalytic theory and practice was baffling to many.
 One reviewer suggested that Langs' idea that psychoanalysis is biological science is a myth of Langs' own making.
 Other reviewers considered Langs' later achievements considerable but less important and less original than Langs himself thought.

 Some discussions of Langs' later views echoed criticisms of the earlier period.
 The Jungian August Cwik praised Lang's book on supervision, on many grounds and concludes that "Langs has once again given us food for thought".
 Nonetheless, Cwik added that Langs, "with some tempering of his extreme sense of certainty, [has] illuminated a teaching interaction which is at the core of our craft.,.
 Langs' efforts to understand death anxiety in his fourth phase led more or less naturally to investigations into religion and spirituality, since religions often deal with death, with claims to life after death, and with other death-related themes.
 Langs' book on the topic met with mixed reviews.
 Abramovitch, a Jungian analyst and scripture scholar, gave negative reviews to Langs' efforts, suggesting that Langs was out of his league to even treat of the issues.
 In contrast, the psychoanalyst and Jesuit William Meissner considered the book "a provocative and thought-provoking account that will challenge many of the convictions and persuasions of analytically oriented thinkers about these topics".

 The adaptive approach is in essence and per se a biological science by definition.
-It is by its nature a component of the science of evolutionary biology whose central task entails the scientific study of the evolution and adaptive resources of the emotionprocessing mind.
+It is by its nature a component of the science of evolutionary biology whose central task entails the scientific study of the evolution and adaptive resources of the emotion processing mind.

 As a whole, the third and fourth phases of Langs' work have not been met with the interest or enthusiasm of his first two phases.
 Langs acknowledged this state of affairs, but also suggested that at least some of the lukewarm reception of his work might have been due to the unpleasantness of the message, namely, that the roots of psychic conflict are in death-related trauma and anxiety, requiring therefore of both patient and therapist that they face their own death anxieties head-on.